magusd/flipper/.github/ISSUE_TEMPLATE/ftf-pr-template-dev.md

 ---
-name: ftf pr template dev
+name: "ftf pr template dev"
-about: Describe this issue template's purpose here.
+about: "Describe this issue template's purpose here."
-title: DEFAULT TITLE
+title: "DEFAULT TITLE"
 labels: "deep-review", "urgent"
-assignees: ''

 ---

 **URGENT_PR_REVIEW** -> Delete this line if your PR is **NOT** urgent